 * these are average results from clinical trials and individual results may vary.

 This is the oldest prescription weight loss drug on the market.
 It has been around since the 1960’s and is approved for short term use of up to three months however, it is used for much longer periods in practice.

 It works by activating the sympathetic nervous system causing a release of norepinephrine which causes an increase in your resting metabolic rate.
 This means you will burn more energy even when you are sitting down leading to a calorie deficiency and weight loss.

 Norepinephrine also plays a major role in appetite suppression.
-Phentermine weight loss drugs can literally stop your appetite all together and this plays a major part in helping you stick to a diet.
+Phentermine can literally stop your appetite all together and this plays a major part in helping you stick to a diet.

 Results to Expect

 Most of the studies done on phentermine are from the 1960’s and 70’s, however there was a study done in 2010 that showed significant weight loss results for phentermine.

 Participants took the standard daily dosage of 30mg and on average, lost 9.2% of their weight.
 In actual terms this worked out to about 17.8 pounds.

 More than 53% of the patients lost more than 10% of their weight with many patients losing up to 26.4 pounds.

 The average number of people that lost more than 10% of their weight is quite high and this means that the drug works well for most people.